 - Try adding a pinch of garlic powder.
 You can also replace the thyme with dried oregano.

 This is such a versatile side dish.
 It goes with almost anything.
 I most often serve it with one of the following main dishes:

-Yes.
-You can keep them in the fridge in an airtight container for 3-4 days.
-Reheat them in the oven, or in the microwave on 50% power.
+You can keep the leftovers in the fridge in an airtight container for 3-4 days.
+Reheat them in the oven, or in the microwave at 50% power.

 - 2 tablespoons butter

 - ¼ teaspoon dried thyme